adsail/andrewsail.com/content/boston/boston_restaurants.md

 Great upscale Mexican spot with awesome drinks.
 Street corn appetizer is amazing, and everyone loves the cotton candy you get at the end of the meal.

 ### [The Barking Crab](http://barkingcrab.com/)
 Tent (heated in winter) on the channel.
-Fun spot for a beer after work.
+Fun spot for a beer on a nice day.

 ### [Pastoral](https://pastoralfortpoint.com/)
 Good lunch spot for brick oven pizza and sandwiches!
 They keep it simple and their pizza is really good.